firepol/ccxt-websockets-db-updater/README.md

 ## Quick start

-**Note**: the python commands may not work for you, if you type them like an executable file, especially if you are on Windows.
-In that case prefix the command with `python`, like this:
+**Note**: If you are using Windows the python commands written in this document may not work for you.
+In that case just call the command prefixed with `python`, like this:

 ```
 python script_name.py